-- Busy lives often preclude really getting to the heart of the issue.
-The therapy session is a privileged time of great focus, a space apart.
+- Busy lives often prevent really getting to the heart of the issue.
+The therapy session is a privileged time out, a space apart to focus.

 There are other reasons why seeing a therapist can be so valuable.
 Therapists are professionally trained in ways of thinking and perceiving, in frameworks designed to reach the heart of the issue.
 I am an integrative therapist, which means I take the most helpful aspects of a range of therapeutic perspectives, as most appropriate at a given time with an individual client.
 This guides me in the questions I ask, in the focus of my enquiry, and what I may notice about the way you tell your story.
 At the root is my fundamental respect for the individuality of every person.
 This means we will work together on uncovering the meaning you give to your story, with your emotions and feelings just as important as your thoughts.
 Because they are familiar, our own emotional and cognitive processes are usually hidden from us.
 Resolution comes through greater self-understanding, enabling greater choice and control over our life.
-Once uncovered, what was previously unrecognised or denied can be seen, worked with, and new ways of being become possible.
+Once uncovered, what was previously unrecognised or denied can be seen, worked with, and new ways of being and living become possible.

 How long is therapy?

 No two people are completely alike, and therefore the therapy process is always moulded by the needs of the client.
 For this reason, good therapy has to be a bespoke service.
 The number of sessions depends on the needs of the individual and the depth at which they are able to work.
 Some clients come for a number of weeks, and others for a number of years.
 When therapy is coming to a natural end, it is always obvious to both client and therapist.
 The nature of the sessions changes, and the issues that were first brought have reached a point of resolution: the client is not the same as when s/he first arrived.

 So is counselling or psychotherapy for me?